rafiibnsultan/FM_Seg/README.md

 * An image is worth 16x16 words: Trans- 660 formers for image recognition at scale
 * On the Opportunities and Risks of Foundation Models <a href="https://arxiv.org/abs/2108.07258">paper</a>
 * On the effectiveness of parameter-efficient fine-tuning <a href="https://arxiv.org/abs/2211.15583">paper</a>
+* Segment Everything Everywhere All at Once <a href="https://arxiv.org/abs/2304.06718">paper</a>
+* Learning to Prompt Segment Anything Models <a href="https://arxiv.org/abs/2401.04651">paper</a>
+* SurgicalSAM: Efficient Class Promptable Surgical Instrument Segmentation <a href="https://arxiv.org/abs/2308.08746">paper</a>